GiwrgosN/CarRental/Readme.md

 3. Setup a php server and copy the `htdocs` contents to your php server deployment location (for development preferably choose xampp)

-The E-D diagram of the database is located on the file:
+The E-D diagram of the database is located on the file phpmyadmin-relational.png in the current folder.